5 Best Crossbows: Our Top Overall Picks

 Speed

-We measure speed in FPS, and the FPS rating of your crossbow can tell you how far a bolt can travel without losing efficiency.
-Faster bows are also more likely to work on larger prey and cut deeper, giving you a more accurate and clean kill.
-This is particularly important and a non-negotiable for me, so I wouldn’t go below 200 FPS.
+Speed is measured in FPS, and the FPS rating of your crossbow can tell you how far a bolt can travel without losing efficiency.
+Choosing one of the fastest crossbows ensures better performance, especially on larger prey, as they cut deeper and provide a more accurate and clean kill.
+This is particularly important and non-negotiable for me, so I wouldn’t go below 200 FPS.

 Kinetic energy